SUZUKI BURGMAN 125 (2002 - 2012) Review

-At £3399 the Burgman is far from the cheapest 125cc scooter available, but as executive scooters go it’s a bargain option compared to the bigger capacity competition and if you never leave the city centre, you won’t want for the extra power.
-Find a Suzuki Burgman 125 for sale.
+At £3399 new, the Burgman was far from the cheapest 125cc scooter available, but as executive scooters go it was a bargain option compared with the bigger capacity competition and if you never left the city centre, you wouldn't want for the extra power.

 |Engine type||4-stroke, liquid-cooled single|